 The current tax legislation offers tax incentives for enterprises in oil and gas exploration/development projects and companies rendering certain services.

 Before 2017, three economic zones have been operating in Uzbekistan.
 Namely, the Free Industrial Economic Zone in the Navoi region (established in 2009), Special Industrial Zone in Angren (established in 2012), and Special Industrial Zone in Djizzak (established in 2013).

 In 2017, four new free economic zones, namely ‘Urgut’ in Samarkand region, ‘Gijduvan’ in Bukhara region, ‘Kokand’ in Ferghana region, and ‘Khazarasp’ in Khorezm region of Uzbekistan, as well as seven pharmaceutical free economic zones (Nukus-pharm, Zaamin-pharm, Kosonsoy-pharm, Sirdaryo-pharm, Boysun-pharm, Bustanlik-pharm, and Parkent-pharm), were established.
 Free economic zones will operate up to 30 years, with possibility of prolongation.

-In accordance with the unified tax and customs regime introduced in 2016 for free economic zones operating in Uzbekistan, participants of free economic zones are exempt from:
+In accordance with the unified tax and customs regime for free economic zones operating in Uzbekistan, participants of free economic zones are exempt from:

 - customs payments (except for fees for customs clearance) for equipment, raw materials, and components imported for own production needs, as well as construction materials not produced in Uzbekistan and imported for implementation of projects as per the list approved by the Cabinet of Ministers of Uzbekistan.